Recession, Recovery, or Both?

 Clarity Is the Watchword

 Volatility in 2022 was largely caused by the policy uncertainty engendered by the Fed.
-The Fed started out the year with a minimal hike and a plan to telegraph small, incremental increases – the so-called “Fed ratchet” that would allow markets to adjust as rates rose.
-The invasion of Ukraine, ongoing supply chain disruptions, and a fiercely hot labor market kept upward pressure on inflation, and the Fed was forced to move far higher and much more quickly.
+The Fed started out the year with a minimal hike and a plan to telegraph small, incremental increases.
+This so-called “Fed ratchet” would allow markets to adjust as rates rose.
+The invasion of Ukraine, ongoing supply chain disruptions, and a fiercely hot labor market kept upward pressure on inflation.
+This forced Fed to move far higher and much more quickly.

 The markets hit bear territory and then bounced around from month to month as economic data, rate increases, and statements from the Fed made headlines.